Children's Wellbeing Practitioner (CWP)

 We can help with mild-moderate symptoms of:

-CWPs offer guided self-help strategies to help you manage these problems and stop them from developing into more severe difficulties.
-Throughout our sessions we will support you in learning strategies which you will then be able to take away with you and continue using after our sessions are over.
+CWPs offer guided self-help strategies to try to help you manage these problems and stop them from developing into more severe difficulties.
+Throughout our sessions we will support you in learning strategies which you will then be able to take away with you and continue using after our sessions are finished.

-You could say that guided self-help is like learning to ride a bike – we’ll be your stabilisers during our sessions together, helping you work towards riding the bike on your own once our sessions are over.
+You could say that guided self-help is like learning to ride a bike – we’ll be your stabilisers during our sessions together, helping you work towards riding the bike on your own.

 What do the sessions look like?

-- Sessions may take place at CAMHS, school or other settings (we will discuss options with you)
+• Sessions may take place at CAMHS or via video call (the options will be discussed with you)

 How to make a referral